ujjalcal/Tiktokenizer/README.md

 ## Documentation

-For detailed documentation and API reference, please visit the [official documentation](https://example.com/tiktokenizer-docs).

 ## Contributing

 We welcome contributions to Tiktokenizer!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at [support@example.com](mailto:support@example.com).
 ## Deployment

 Tiktokenizer is deployed using Vercel, a platform for frontend frameworks and static sites.
 Vercel provides seamless deployment and hosting for our documentation and demo applications.